 You need to look at the large picture of your professional aspirations and goals, and ask this question to yourself and then evaluate the job opportunity.

-What do you want to achieve in upcoming years?
+What do you want to achieve in the upcoming years? ( Read here about how to plan your career)

 Will you be able to achieve the goals you have set for yourself, with the kind of profile you have been offered?